elastic/package-storage/packages/rapid7/0.1.0/docs/README.md

-# Barracuda integration
+# Rapid7 integration

-This integration is for Barracuda device's logs.
+This integration is for Rapid7 device's logs.
 It includes the following datasets for receiving logs over syslog or read from a file:
-- `waf` dataset: supports Barracuda Web Application Firewall logs.
+- `nexpose` dataset: supports Rapid7 NeXpose logs.

-### Waf
+### Nexpose

-The `waf` dataset collects Barracuda Web Application Firewall logs.
+The `nexpose` dataset collects Rapid7 NeXpose logs.

 **Exported fields**